amihart/DSLinux-Ports/README.md

 ## wget

 The version of `wget` here in the `wget.tar` package is a later version but without SSL support (meaning HTTPS websites don't work).
-The version of `wget` in DSLinux by default has SSL support but it is outdated and so it fails to form an SSL connection on many websites.
+The `wget` in DSLinux by default has SSL support but it is outdated and so it fails to form an SSL connection on many websites.
 The SSL code for the later version of `wget` seems to build but crash when actually used, so it is built without SSL support.
 You can choose either to stick with the older version of `wget` with finnicky SSL support, or the newer one without it, depending on your preference.

 ## AWK